-IT organisations are rapidly adopting DevOps and DevSecOps to build better applications, improve application security and support an influx of business demands.
+Application security is a major challenge for IT organisations that are adopting DevOps and DevSecOps in hopes to build better applications, improve application security and support an influx of business demands.
 Shifting-left is not a new concept in IT, however the majority of shift-left methods remain focused on software testing.
 This is not enough to ensure software security from the outset.

 Popular developer learning community DZone recommends shifting-left on design thinking.
 But they define design thinking as defining and understanding business requirements in the design stage of software development.
 No doubt, this is a very important step – one that should not be overlooked – particularly given the statistic that 70% of software projects fail due to poor requirements.
 What this mindset fails to recognise, though, is that software design should include an objective understanding and blueprint of as-is and to-be software architecture.
 You want to understand your current application and how security can be built-in as part of any changes or additions.